 One of the things that has risen to the top of our to-do list, once the weather dried up, was to rebuild the “roof terrace”.

-The very term roof terrace implies something more sophisticated and more useful than it really is.
-Basically it’s the flat roof over the well barn and its existence has puzzled us from the beginning.
-OK, it’s nice to sit in an elevated position and enjoy the view over the fields at the back of the house from time to time.
+The very term roof terrace implies something more sophisticated than it really is!
+Basically it’s the flat roof over the well barn and its existence has puzzled us from the beginning, although it’s nice to sit in an elevated position and enjoy the view over the fields at the back of the house from time to time.
 We don’t have any other way of seeing this view as there are no windows in the back wall of the house, except for three Velux windows in the roof, none of which are in a position that you can gaze out from without getting a sore neck after two minutes.
-But frankly, if the terrace wasn’t there, we wouldn’t miss it.
-We certainly wouldn’t have built it and could have done without spending hundreds of euros repairing it.
-But…….

 Having removed all the rotten floor panels and replaced a rotten piece of beam, the next stage was to fit new panels made of wood that is impregnated with water repellant, making them less likely to rot and become dangerous if they get damp.
 A water proof membrane then went on top of that, followed by the tiles, a long and tedious job.

-Looking at the pictures of the renovation of the house that were given to us by its previous occupants, it finally dawned on us why the roof terrace was there at all.
+The previous owners of the house gave us a folder of photos of the renovation work that they and their predecessors did and looking through them it finally dawned on us why the roof terrace was there at all.
 The reason is, we think, something like this:

 The bedroom wall, with the dining room below (previously the bread oven area), used to be the end wall of the house.
 There was a well standing beyond that wall.
 Someone built a roof over the well, creating the well barn (or well room, whatever you like to call it) on the end of the house.
 The pitch of the roof built over the well partly blocked off the window in the wall above.
 This will not have been a window at the time, but an access into the roof space which would have been used for storage.
 (There was a similar window giving access to the space at the other end of the house.)
 Whoever started the conversion of the roof space from storage into bedrooms decided it would be nice to use that access as an actual window.
 In order to solve the problem of the roof line blocking the window they decided to chop half of it off, creating a flat roof instead and hence the “roof terrace”.
 I’ll post more pictures when its repair is completed.